If you’re a tech entrepreneur, be it aspiring, scaling or late stage, we have a programme for you. See here...

 Connecting the world’s brightest minds to UK Quantum opportunities

-Despite their huge success, the facts remain: one in four founders in the UK are disabled or neurodiverse, but they are 400x less likely to receive VC funding.
+Despite their success, the facts remain: one in four founders in the UK are disabled or neurodiverse, but they are 400x less likely to receive VC funding.